Accio/accio.github.io/_drafts/catboost.md

 According to the key reference on arXiv, [CatBoost: unbiased boosting with categorical features](https://arxiv.org/abs/1706.09516), two critical algorithmic advances were introduced in CatBoost.

-The first is the implementation of ordered boosting, a permutation-driven alternative to the classic algorithm.
-The second is an innovative algorithm for processing categorical features.
-Both techniques were created to fight a prediction shift caused by a special kind of target leakage present in all currently existing implementations of gradient boosting algorithms.
+The first is the implementation of *ordered boosting*, a permutation-driven alternative to the classic algorithm.
+The second is a new way to treat categorical features.
+Both techniques were created to avoid the prediction shift that is present in currently existing implementations of gradient boosting algorithms.

+I need more time to dig into the details.
+Apparently the authors spent a lot of time benchmarking CatBoost against other gradient-boosting algorithms, and therefore this article is at the same time a very good introduction to this class of algorithms.

 # Impressions and conclusions